ben-sentenac/TODO-CLI-APP-DEMO/README.md

 # TODO-CLI

 A simple cli-app todo task manager
-This small App is design to eductionnal purpose
+This small App is an exercice design to eductionnal purpose

 ## Badges